 Read the schedule carefully.
 Check that you place on the Show tables the number of specimens stated in the schedule, for each exhibit.
 An incorrect number will lead to disqualification.
 All cultivars should be named if possible.
 Vegetables should be freshly gathered and cleaned so as not to damage the skin.
-A portion of the tap root of root vegetables should be present
+A portion of the tap root on the vegetables should be present.

-Carrots, parsnips and beets should have leaves removed to approximately 75mm.
+Carrots and beets should have leaves removed to approximately 75mm.

-Courgettes should be about 150mm long and approximately 70mm in diameter with flowers attached, if possible.
+Courgettes should be about 150mm long and approximately 70mm in diameter with flowers attached, (optional).